 You have successfully navigated immigration, travel, and visa processes.
 You have organized your finances and housing arrangements and successfully navigated new transportation challenges—possibly in a new language.
-You may have secured a part-time job and organized your schedule to accommodate work, school, and home duties—perhaps without the aid of nearby loved ones.
-Employers always need workers who can balance several tasks competently.
-Employees who have superior organizational skills help businesses avoid wasting time and money.
+Additionally, you have organized your schedule to accommodate work, school, and home duties—without loved ones or a support system nearby.
+Employers always need workers who can self-manage and balance tasks competently: Employees who have superior organizational skills help businesses avoid wasting time and money.

 Living abroad and bridging cultures encourage the development of excellent communication skills.
 Your ability to communicate effectively will come in handy wherever you work because communication is key in just about every job.
 The fact that you have adapted to a new culture and communication style demonstrates your flexibility to adjust to various environments.

 Many international students can speak two or more languages.
 Your multilingualism indicates your ability to reach a wider customer base and possibly communicate with potential business partners in their language.
 Employers will see a great benefit in an employee who can bridge a connection to the global market.